 4. Use the Key Words to help you

-Identifying the key words is essential.
+Identifying the key words in the question is essential.
 You should by now have an idea of the subject matter so your main focus now is on the type of information you need to answer the questions.
 For example if ‘not’ is in the statement they will be looking for a negative, quantity indicators such as ‘few’ or ‘all’ will be important in answering the question and time references such as ‘already’ will give you a clue as to whether the answer is going to be a future or past event.
 You might dismiss these words as unimportant but they will help you get the information you need to answer the questions.

 5. Use synonyms

 Locating parallel words in the text and the questions is really important.
 Make sure you build a great collection of synonyms during your studies.
 Finding the synonyms every time you learn a new word will grow your vocabulary and prepare you well for the reading paper.

 The ‘Not Given’ option makes these questions difficult for most students.
 Turning the statement into a question will help you decide if the text answers the question, contradicts it or doesn’t actually give any information relating to the question.
 If the statement contains proper nouns, like the names of people or place names, this will help you pinpoint the relevant part of the text more easily.